dan-leo/masters/thesis/v8/thesis.md

 | LoRaWAN SF12 | \checkmark | $\times$    |              | $\times$   |
 | SigFox       | \checkmark | \checkmark  |              |            |

-* Competition in the LPWAN space and regional momentum will ensure that the various technologies will continue to develop and improve to support more features and expand the network coverage.
+Competition in the LPWAN space, regional momentum and IoT demand will ensure that the various technologies will continue to develop and improve to support more features and expand the network coverage.

-*
-* Poor for asset tracking and utility metering.
-* Average for smart bicyles, parking, garbage bins, agriculture and intelligent buildings.
-* Good for pet tracking, POS, healthcare.
-* NB-IoT outperforms SigFox and LoRaWAN in UL/DL throughput, scalability, MCL range and FoTA updates.
+Selected uptake of LPWANs is expected in specific use cases and results show that each technology is better suited to specific applications and their accompanying requirements.
+Sigfox, NB-IoT, and LoraWAN SF12 performed equally well for applications where MCL (range) is paramount, with LoraWAN SF7 doing slightly worse.
+In applications where the main consideration is scalability, Sigfox, and NB-IoT substantially outperformed the LoraWAN varieties.
+However, if battery life is the most important consideration, LoraWAN SF7 seems to have the edge, with NB-IoT performing worse.
+NB-IoT performed the best for uplink throughput, with LoraWAN SF7 coming in second.
+For the downlink throughput and firmware upgradability metric, NB-IoT performs substantially better than the other technologies.
+All in all, NB-IoT outperforms SigFox and LoRaWAN in UL/DL throughput, scalability, MCL range and FoTA updates.
 It is superseded by LoRaWAN in battery life for SF7.
-* If NB-IoT worked with the mobile network operators to reduce its RRC-idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox.
+If NB-IoT worked with the mobile network operators to reduce its RRC-idle phase, it could develop a minimal power consumption to compare with that of LoRaWAN and Sigfox [@Thomas2018].
+By finding ways to increase battery life, it may just be the 'silver bullet' for all IoT use cases.

-Although there are many ways to connect IoT to the internet, NB-IoT is an LPWAN which is the focus of this study.

-### LoRaWAN {#lorawan}

-LoRaWAN is a contender for NB-IoT.
-It lacks bidirectionality and data rate.

-* LoRaWAN performs better for short messages, but it is subjected to a very high penalty when more than one message per data block is required.
-* Second, the LoRaWAN reliability mechanism must be ensured at the upper layers, and thus may incur higher energy costs.
+*Todo: add 'A Comparative Survey of LPWA Networking' [@Finnegan2018]*

+[^catm_nbiot]: Todo: find the reference.

+## Use Cases {#usecases}

+IoT has use case requirements in uplink and downlink transmission, throughput, battery longevity and scalability.
+Two types of use cases are looked at here for their unidirectional and bidirectional behaviors, namely smart metering and actuator control, and a novel way of using downlink control in asset tracking is presented before a list of use cases.

-### Dash7
+### Smart Metering {#smartmetering}

+One of the simplest and most popular use cases in IoT is smart metering.
+Periodically sending uplink data at regular intervals from a static location has the advantage of remote monitoring and reducing the need for physical readings.
+It also opened up new features for users (such as dynamic pricing and usage pattern analysis) and operators (such as load balancing a large number of clients).
+The clear value proposition and success is partially due to the belief that IoT should be low powered and low data transmissions which still exists today and has made it the traditional IoT model.

+Smart metering can be easily applied to most LPWANs, but only a few have synchronous downlink capabilities, and NB-IoT can be considered well suited for bidirectional uses cases such as actuator control.

-### SigFox {#sigfox}
+### Actuator Control

-SigFox is a contender for NB-IoT.
-It lacks bidirectionality and datarate.
+An *actuator* is a component of a machine that is responsible for moving and *controlling* a mechanism or system, for example by opening a valve.
+In this use case, actuator control requires bidirectionality for its downlink controllability.

-### NB-IoT {#nbiot_lit}
+### Asset tracking

-- This section describes NB-IoT in more detail and the setup procedures involved.
-- 3GPP
-- the UE device is to a large extent/entirely controlled by the network/eNodeB.
-  - UE devices must follow NW settings broadcast inside the SIB and allocations for UL/DL data.

-Martinez [@Martinez2019] has explored NB-IoT from the perspective of the application developer.
-When evaluating performance, it would do well to find the limits of the technology as well as find the optimum 'sweet spot' or range for efficient operation.

-A user would consider critical characteristics such as energy consumption, coverage, cost, network latency and behavior.
-Martinez looks at these except for cost, which is better looked at by Ali [@Ali2015].
-A set of tests were devised and results showed that in some cases its energy consumption performed better than an LPWAN referenced technology such as LoRa, with the added benefit of guaranteeing delivery.
-However, the high variability in energy consumption and network latency call into question its reliability especially for mission-critical applications.
+Many use cases in the Internet of Things (IoT) require or benefit from location information, making positioning a vital dimension in the IoT.
+The 3GPP has dedicated a significant effort during its Release 14 to enhance positioning support for its IoT technologies.
+There are still design challenges with regard to positioning support in LTE-M and NB-IoT that need to be taken into consideration.
+Nevertheless, the 3GPP is working on enhancing position support such as OTDOA, which is a downlink based positioning method.
+The OTDOA positioning reference signals can also be simulated to illustrate the positioning performance [@Lin2017],[@Miao2018].

+TDoA, ToF, Aoa, RSSI, are all land-based techniques for pinpointing the location of an endpoint.
+They require real-time clocks accurate to the millionth of a second as well as expensive gateway hardware.
+Depending on the frequencies, wireless network and modulation, one can get different ranges.
+This is useful for the indoors.
+Unfortunately, range is sacrificed for accuracy.

+Satellites, on the other hand are in stable LEO or geostationary orbits and a constellation of satellites can keep in constant synchronization using atom clocks .
+One retains accuracy, even over long distances due to the ultra high precision of the clocks.
+This is useful for the outdoors.

+Besides having the ability to measure RSSI which seems quite standard in wireless networks, NB-IoT is also lucky to have the benefits re-using the Timing-Advance (TDoA) hardware when upgrading cellphone towers with the capability.
+This means that one can reasonably approximate the position of an endpoint to within a 1000m.

+Consider a unidirectional wireless network that, although it has many kilometers of range, has limited capability in receiving downlink messages from gateways.
+Adding a GPS/GNSS module is increasingly trivial and inexpensive these days [@Allan2013], although one still has to deal with the occasional cold start and periodic receive windows to determine the whereabouts of the device in question [@Bulusu2000].
+To avoid using the receive windows unless necessary, one can easily know when a device is static by observing movement via an accelerometer or similar [@Bujari2012], but purposefully locomotive devices require more computationally expensive means such as dead reckoning to determine if the endpoint has moved significantly to require another GPS/GNSS location update [@Goyal2011].

+One of the benefits of bidirectional LPWANs over satellite localization is the fact that towers have the capability of beaconing a positioning reference signal [@Lin2017].
+A more effective alternative to determining location besides satellite localization can be periodically observing the receive signal strength indicator (RSSI) for changes which directly translate to movement in meters which warrant a GPS/GNSS location update.
+RSSI has been used in fingerprinting localization for GSM-based devices [@Ibrahim2012].
+Listening for a terrestrial tower certainly doesn't require a lower receive sensitivity than for a satellite a few hundred kilometers in the sky, and with a much higher throughput than the typical 50 bit/s of GPS/GNSS.
+GPS/GNSS signals can also be relayed indoors using an outdoor and indoor antenna [@Haddrell2001].

+Durand [@Thomas2018] suggests NB-IoT is poor for asset tracking and utility metering due to its high energy transmissions.
+By using the push-pull model as in \ref{pushpull} and only pulling data when a device's data/location is desired or pushing data when out of a geofence, one can save energy so much so that it can be considered better than LoRaWAN or SigFox, even though they may use less energy per transmission.

-## Use Cases {#usecases_intro}
+### List of Use Cases

 - Public Safety
 - Agriculture